 Welcome To The Official Site Of Tybee Island American Legion Post 154!

-We welcome all veterans who have served, or are presently serving,
+All veterans who have served, or presently serving,

-from any of the armed services to visit our legion.
+from any of the armed services are welcome to visit our legion.

-Post 154 is open to the public for community events.
+Post 154 is open to the public however,

 IN MEMORY ...